DE-RSE/de-rse.github.io/en/conf2019/call.md

 #### Posters

-Posters are be used to present an overview of an idea, a project, a collaboration, etc. Posters must be in portrait orientation and maximally up to A0 size (max. height: 1189mm; max. width: 841mm).
+Posters are used to present an overview of an idea, a project, a collaboration, etc. Posters must be in portrait orientation and maximally up to A0 size (max. height: 1189mm; max. width: 841mm).
 Please be prepared to give a very short presentation about the contents of your poster in a "lightning talk".
 This will help attendees of the poster